developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/guide/about/index.md

 	* Barcodes can be of multiple label types.
 If the required number of barcodes (from 1-10, as set using the `BarcodeCount` parameter) is not in view of the scanner, the scanner will not decode any data.
 	* If the scanner's field of view contains a number of barcodes greater than the value set by `BarcodeCount`, the scanner will randomly decode any barcode(s) until the count is reached.
 For example, if the count is set to two and eight barcodes are in the field of view, the scanner returns data for the first two barcodes it sees, and returns the data in random order.
 	* There is no guarantee that the order of returned data will be the same on any two scans; order of individual barcode data can vary with each scan.
-	* In multi-barcode scanning mode, when a picklist reader parameter is set to a value other than “Disabled," the user is expected to move the crosshair to the specified number of barcodes to be scanned.
+	* In multi-barcode scanning mode, when a picklist reader parameter is set to a value other than “Disabled," the user is expected to move the cross-hair to the specified number of barcodes to be scanned.
 Set this value (from 2-10) using the `BarcodeCount` parameter.
 Data is returned only after the specified number of barcodes is read.

 -----